simov/markdown-viewer/firefox.md

 Remote origins that serve markdown files with `text/plain` content type and do not enforce strict CSP (Content Security Policy) can be enabled using the Advanced Options page.

-For example, content hosted on `gitlab.com` and `bitbucket.org` can be enabled and subsequently it will get rendered:
+For example, content hosted on `gitlab.com` and `bitbucket.org` can be enabled and subsequently it will be rendered:

 - https://gitlab.com/simovelichkov/markdown-syntax/-/raw/main/README.md
 - https://bitbucket.org/simovelichkov/markdown-syntax/raw/main/README.md